AS 91246 annotated exemplars

 This involves:

-- describing, in detail, a spatial or temporal pattern of the geographic topic using geographic terminology and concepts
+• describing, in detail, the global pattern of the geographic topic using geographic terminology

-- explaining, in detail, the factors and/or processes that contribute to this pattern
+• explaining, in detail, the factors and/or processes that contribute to the pattern

-This student has described a spatial pattern of global rain forests using geographic terminology and supporting global evidence.
-The annotations added to a resource map provide an overview of the pattern at a global scale (1), and show a clear understanding of the concept of ‘pattern’.
+This student has described the global spatial pattern of rain forests using geographic terminology.
+The examples used show the global scale of the topic and continue the focus on the global pattern.
+The annotations added to a resource map provide an overview of the pattern at a global scale (1).
 In-depth understanding is shown through descriptions of specific characteristics of the wider pattern (2).

-The detailed explanation of the significance of rainforests covers tribes, commercial interests, and society at large (3).
+The detailed explanation of the significance of rainforests covers tribes, commercial interests and society at large (3).
 The in-depth explanation relating to indigenous people (4) is supported with detailed reference to specific groups.
+The evidence shows the use of case studies to exemplify ideas and maintain the global scale of the topic.

 To reach Excellence, the student could more fully describe the spatial pattern by describing the gaps in the linear pattern that have resulted in the concentrations, for example the gaps along Western South America and Eastern Africa.